Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-A Sticky Toffee Pudding, also known as a Sticky Date Pudding, has two components, the pudding (cake) and the rich toffee sauce.
-While this recipe bakes the pudding in a cake pan, you can use a pudding mold.
+A Sticky Toffee Pudding has two components, a pudding (cake) and a rich toffee sauce.
+While I normally bake the pudding in a cake pan, you can use a pudding mold.
 Just place the mold in a water bath and bake for about 60 minutes.
 Now, the flavor of this pudding comes mainly from dried dates which can be found in the produce section of most grocery stores.
 Always check the expiry date on the package.
 The dates do need to be pitted and to do this cut a slit down the length of the date with a sharp knife and then slide out the small smooth pit.

 Related Recipes You May Like